 It’s important to know where you want to go and build a network in this direction. – Martin Huard, Admetric Co-Founder and CEO

-Your personal network can help you gain credibility with early adopters.
+Your personal network can help you gain credibility with the early adopter network.

 Contacts are in no way a replacement for having personal credibility — you will eventually need to interact with prospects — but convincing people who have influence over your prospects to make an introduction can give you social proof.

 LinkedIn is a great tool to find out how prospects are connected with your current connections.
 It can also help you understand which connections would be best suited to make an introduction.

 The best introductions always come from the people who have the most influence over your prospects.